-It was a gathering of Who is Who in Ijesaland and grand celebration of unity, culture, and community development as prominent indigenes of Ijesa Kingdom converged in London for the Iwude Thanksgiving Get-Together organized by the Egbe Tobalase Adimula Ijesaland, UK Chapter.
+It was a gathering of Who is Who in Ijesaland and a grand celebration of unity, culture, and community development, as prominent indigenes of the Ijesa Kingdom converged in London for the Iwude Thanksgiving Get-Together, organized by the Egbe Tobalase Adimula Ijesaland, UK Chapter.

 Held at the prestigious Enish Restaurant, Coldharbour Lane, the event brought together notable Ijesa sons and daughters in the diaspora under one roof to reflect on their roots, foster stronger bonds, and renew their commitment to the development of Ijesaland.

-In her keynote remarks, the Otun Aare of the group, Yeye Tobalase Fikayo Abe, emphasized the need for genuine effort to chart a path for collective growth and development of their homeland.
+In her keynote remarks, the Otun Iyalode Egbe Tobalase Adimula Ijesaland, Yeye Fikayo Toyin Abe, emphasized the need for genuine effort to chart a path for the collective growth and development of their homeland.

 “Our purpose as Egbes is to unite and brainstorm on how to move Ijesaland forward.
 If anyone sees that as competition, so be it.
 What matters most is that we are working together to impact lives back home,” she stated.

-Yeye Fikayo Abe added that the essence of the event was to foster deeper relationships among members, promote love and collaboration, and inspire developmental projects that will benefit the wider Ijesa community.
+Yeye Fikayo Toyin Abe further noted that the essence of the event was to foster deeper relationships among members, promote love and collaboration, and inspire developmental projects that will benefit the wider Ijesa community.

-Also speaking at the event, the founder of one of the pioneer Egbe in Ijesaland, Bobasola Obinrin Adimula Ijesa, Yeye Bola Lufadeju, called for continued unity and cooperation among the different Egbe’s for the overall development of Ijesaland
+Also speaking at the event, Yeye Bola Lufadeju, Iyalode/Iya Egbe Bobasola Obinrin Adimula Ijesaland called for continued unity and cooperation among the different Egbes for the overall development of Ijesaland.

 She urged everyone to remain focused and support one another, especially in preparation for the much-anticipated Iwude Ijesa Festival 2025.